-Oya Rieger at 2021 Medical Library Association Conference
+Oya Y. Rieger at 2021 Medical Library Association Conference

-Oya will present for an on-demand program on structural models and emerging priorities in Academic Health Sciences Libraries.
+Oya Y. Rieger will present on “Structural Models and Emerging Priorities in Academic Health Sciences Libraries” at the Medical Library Association Conference.
 For additional information, please review abstract below.
 For more information on the session, please visit this website.

 Objectives: 1) Understanding the potential impact of mergers and other organizational changes on the academic health sciences library services, staff, and user communities.